mingyeeee/RUhacks2021/README.md

 Homography is an isomorphism, i.e. a transformation of projective space, that allows us to project from a surface to the other.
 This can be implemented using python with OpenCV.

-### Machine Learning

-#### MobileNetV2

-ML was implemented in this project to classify simulations, by labelling them vision.py will render the simulation by detecting the arucoMarkers.